CERIT-SC/scipion-docker/k8s/README.md

 2. Go to `csi-onedata/deploy/kubernetes`

-3. Create `csi-onedata` namespace for the driver
-  `kubectl create namespace csi-onedata`

-4. (for microk8s only) Change paths in one yaml file
+3. (microk8s only) Change paths in one yaml file
   Open `csi-nodeplugin-sshfs.yaml` file and change all the paths

-5. Deploy the driver
+4. Deploy the driver
-  `kubectl apply -f csi-sshfs-storageclass.yaml`
-  `kubectl apply -f csi-nodeplugin-sshfs.yaml`
-  `kubectl apply -f csi-nodeplugin-rbac.yaml`
-  `kubectl apply -f csi-controller-sshfs.yaml`
-  `kubectl apply -f csi-controller-rbac.yaml`
+  `kubectl apply -f csi-onedata/deploy/kubernetes/`

 ## Deploying a Scipion instance (for users)